Driving Guide

 Front facing VW positioned in winter landscape

 Before we go through the specifics of driving in winter conditions, it’s vital to ensure that your vehicle is ready to face the colder months.
-The first steps when preparing for winter are:
+Here are the first steps to prepare your car for winter weather:

 Person using 20p coin to test tyre tread depth